Understanding the facts can help you to help someone struggling to cope.

 Fact: 1 in 5 people have thought about suicide at some time in their life.
 And not all people who die by suicide have mental health problems at the time they die.

-However, many people who kill themselves do suffer with their mental health, typically to a serious degree.
-Sometimes it’s known about before the person’s death and sometimes not.
+However, many people who die by suicide have struggled with their mental health, typically to a serious degree.
+This may or may not be known before the person's death.

 Myth: People who are suicidal want to die.

-Fact: The majority of people who feel suicidal do not actually want to die; they do not want to live the life they have.
-The distinction may seem small but is very important.
+Fact: The majority of people who feel suicidal do not actually want to die; they just want the situation they’re in or the way they’re feeling to stop.
+The distinction may seem small, but it is very important.
 It's why talking through other options at the right time is so vital.

 Myth: Talking about suicide is a bad idea as it may give someone the idea to try it.